wifinigel/mist-utils/README.md

 (Note, each time you close your terminal window, this will need to be repeated)

-Permanently set the env var:
+Permanently set the env var for all terminal windows you open:

 1. Open a terminal window
 2. Edit the file .profile using the Nano text editor: